iceberg logo

 For most mid-sized organizations, a centralized or hybrid approach works best.
 This ensures consistency in security practices while maintaining connections to business operations.

-Establish clear reporting lines, typically with the security leader reporting to the CIO, CTO, or directly to the CEO depending on your organizational structure.
-This reporting relationship signals the importance of security within your organization.
+Establish clear reporting lines for your cybersecurity team, typically with the security leader reporting to the CIO, CTO, or directly to the CEO depending on your organizational structure.
+This reporting relationship signals the importance of cybersecurity within your organization and ensures security decisions align with business objectives.

 • Security operations (monitoring and incident response)